Overview

 | OWNER | Created the workspace | Full access, manage billing, manage all members |

-| ADMIN | Invited as Admin | Manage projects, endpoints, invite members |
+| ADMIN | Invited as Admin | Manage projects, sources, invite members |

-| MEMBER | Invited as Member | View requests, use endpoints, run replays |
+| MEMBER | Invited as Member | View requests, use sources, run replays |

 To invite someone, go to Workspaces → Manage → Invite member.
 An invitation email is sent with a link that expires in 7 days.